wkumari/draft-wkumari-owe/README.md

    time.
 It is inappropriate to use Internet-Drafts as reference material or to cite them other than as "work in progress."

-   This Internet-Draft will expire on February 7, 2016.
+   This Internet-Draft will expire on February 20, 2016.

 Copyright Notice

    Copyright (c) 2015 IETF Trust and the persons identified as the document authors.
 All rights reserved.

-   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents

-Kumari                  Expires February 7, 2016                [Page 1]
+Kumari & George         Expires February 20, 2016               [Page 1]

 Internet-Draft              draft-wkumari-owe                August 2015

-   (http://trustee.ietf.org/license-info) in effect on the date of publication of this document.
+   This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (http://trustee.ietf.org/license-info) in effect on the date of publication of this document.
 Please review these documents carefully, as they describe your rights and restrictions with respect